-These days pinterest abounds with images of softly lit, sunrise horizons with “Life begins at the end of your comfort zone” emblazoned across a mountainside.
-Or perhaps it’s a glistening ocean behind text that says “A ship in harbor is safe, but that is not what ships are built for.”
+Social media abounds with images of softly lit, sunrise horizons with the words "Life begins at the end of your comfort zone" emblazoned across the sky.
+Or perhaps it's a mountain peak behind text that says "A ship in harbor is safe, but that is not what ships are built for."

 I am simply a huge fan of everyone feeling safe and I think safety has become linked up with weakness.